kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

 Accessing specific information about the flow is simple, requiring only the unique execution ID.
 This enables efficient data lineage tracking of the flow.
 You can leverage Kestra's null variable to add any execution identifier to separate different executions in the flow.
 Furthermore, you can inject a null variable into SQL queries for enhanced data tracking.

 ## Next Steps ##
-Stay tuned for our upcoming posts as we delve deeper into GCP integrations, providing more granular, real-world use cases and a step-by-step guide to leverage these powerful tools.
+If you would like to see more posts diving into GCP integrations or integrations with other cloud providers, let us know.
+We'd love to hear your feedback and the use cases you would like us to cover next.

 Join the Slack [community](https://kestra.io/slack) if you have any questions or need assistance.
 Follow us on [Twitter](https://twitter.com/kestra_io) for the latest news.